melanie-brennan/anaglyph_from_non_stereo_images/README.md

 ## Rectifying Non-Stereo Images to Make Anaglyphs

 This repository uses two images of a scene to create an anaglyph.
-Instead of using images taken with a stereo set up, the two images can be taken with handheld camera.
+Instead of using images taken with a stereo set up, the two images can be taken with a handheld camera.
 The images are then rectified to create an anaglyph that appears 3D when viewed with red/cyan glasses.

 The results below use Scale Invariant Feature Transform (SIFT) for feature detection combined with Fast Library for Approximate Nearest Neighbors (FLANN) for feature matching.

 This project was completed as a Computational Photography assignment at Georgia Institute of Technology.

-###Results
+### Results
 ![Motorcycle anaglyph](images/final_cropped_images/cropped_motorbike.jpg "Motorcycle anaglyph")

 ![Cyclops anaglyph](images/final_cropped_images/cropped_cyclops.jpg "Cyclops anaglyph")